pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 it in case of default.

 So to be historically precise, banking and lending were always done peer-to-peer.
-But something happened where people realized the need of a bank.
+But something happened where people realized the need for a bank.

 As the story of "A Merchant of Venice" unfolds, a rumour spreads out that